iamkirankumaryadav/SAP/SAP ABAP.md

-# SAP ABAP
+# SAP ABAP (Advanced Business Application Programming)

-### Advanced Business Application Programming
-- A high-level programming language developed by SAP SE specifically for building and customizing business applications within the SAP ecosystem.
+- A high-level programming language developed by SAP SE specifically for building business applications within the SAP ecosystem.

 ### Key Features and Uses:
 - **Fourth-generation language (4GL):** It's designed to be easier to learn and use than traditional programming languages.